- Level I

 Boys Hip Hop: “No Tutus!
 No Tights!
 Just Boys!”

-A highly technical style of dance that fuses ballet and jazz to show the meaning of music.
-This style will challenge students to use movement and emotion to tell a story.
-Choreography is often emotional, gripping and delicate all at the same time while allowing spirit to tell where the dance will go.
+A highly technical style of dance that fuses ballet & jazz to show the meaning of music.
+Lyrical will challenge students to use movement & emotion to tell a story.
 Ballet is required to take lyrical.
 Level III-V may compete.

-A style of theatrical dance that rejects the limitations of classical ballet and favors movement deriving from the expression of inner feeling.
-Free movement – Modern II/III: no technical training needed.
+A style of theatrical dance that rejects the limitations of classical ballet and favors movement deriving from the expression of inner feeling; free movement.
+Modern II/III: no technical training needed.
 Modern IV/V: a Ballet &/or Jazz technique class is required.
 Level IV/V may compete.